Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

+= 1.3.8 =
+* "Send Test Email" button is now disabled if there are unsaved settings changes.

 = 1.3.7 =
-- Renamed SSL and TLS to what they actually are.
+* Renamed SSL and TLS to what they actually are.

 = 1.3.6 =
 * SMTP Username and SMTP Host fields are no longer multiplying slashes (thanks to jstepak for reporting).